BeeyondCereal

 This traditional method adds to the challenge of replicating fry bread's unique flavor and texture.
 Each batch varies based on the cook's interpretation of measurements.

-This Native American fried bread recipe offers measured quantities, departing from the traditional hand-measured approach.
+This Native American fry bread recipe offers measured quantities, departing from the traditional hand-measured approach.
 I hope you like it!

 Jump to: